SmokinCaterpillar/pypet/doc/source/introduction.rst

 want to contribute some code, and write an SQL storage service?).

-An example (way less sophisticated than traffic simulations) of a numerical simulation handled by *pyPET* is given below.
+An example (way less sophisticated than traffic simulations) of a numerical simulation handled by *pypet* is given below.

 .. _HDF5: http://www.hdfgroup.org/HDF5/